premsureddy/ML-AI-Journey/README.md

 # ML-AI-Journey
 A set of Jupiter notebooks that are developed as part my ML learning experience.
-I have included data that used to solve the problems
+I have included the data that is used to solve different problems using different algorithms.